Girnar: Girnar's Initial trek

 The base of the mountain, known as Girnar Taleti, is about 4 km east of the center of Junagadh.
 There are temples and other sacred places all along this stretch.

 The traveller, in order to reach Girnar Taleti from Junagadh city, will pass through the Wagheshwari or Vagheshwari Gate (Girnar Darwaza), which is close to the Uparkot fort area, Easterly.

 At about 200 metres from the gate, to the right of the road, is the Temple of Wagheshwari (Upale Vagheshwari maa), which is joined to the road by a causeway about 150 yards long.
 An ancient Verai Mata mandir and a modern Gayatri Shakti Peeth mandir are nearby.

 About a furlong beyond this is a stone bridge, and just beyond it on the right are the Ashoka's Major Rock Edicts.
 The edicts are inscribed high up on a large, domed mass of black granite measuring roughly 20 feet x 30 feet.
 The inscription is in Brahmi script.
-They primarily are written in praise of 22nd Tirthankar Lord Neminath and how he attained salvation from the 5th and highest peak of the holy mountain.
-They confirm the presence of a pure and sacred Jain site along with the sacred footprints of Lord Neminath on the 5th peak / Ujjayanta.
-On the same rock can be found an inscription of the Western Satrap ruler Rudradaman, the Junagadh rock inscription of Rudradaman.

 On leaving Ashoka's edicts, the route crosses the handsome bridge over the Sona-rekha, which here forms a fine sheet of water over golden sand, then passes a number of temples, at first on the left bank of the river and then on the right, to the largest of the temples.
 This is dedicated to Damodar, a name of Krishna, from Dam, a rope, because by tradition his mother in vain attempted to confine him with a rope when a child.
 The reservoir, Damodar Kund, at this place is accounted very sacred.